PythonRSAS/pythonrsas.github.io/_posts/2020-1-01-Mobile-Payment-Risk.md

 But we need to be aware that fraudsters can fake the same IP address, browser, device since those information are often hacked along with the account number and passwords.

+Besides, **any information that is captured about the customer to identify the customer, if leaked or hacked, can be used against the account.**

+It is like a sword with two edges.

 <figure>
   <img src="{{ "/images/posts/mobilePaymentRiskControl.JPG" | relative_url }}" width="600">